** TEXT CURRENT AS OF 16TH JUNE 2020 **

 (i) The applicant fills out the citizenship application form in a manner that is untrue or incomplete;

-(ii) The applicant does not have a nation in Europeia or does not comply with any guidelines set out by the First Minister or their responsible Minister;
+(ii) The applicant does not have a nation in Europeia or does not comply with any guidelines set out by the President or their responsible Minister;

-(iii) A security or foreign policy reason for denial of citizenship is advised by the Chief of State of Europeia or the Director of the Europeian Intelligence Agency;
+(iii) A security reason for denial of citizenship is advised by the Director of the Europeian Intelligence Agency;

 (iv) A Europeian court order is in place to the effect that the applicant is not permitted to hold citizenship of Europeia;